Texture Memory-Augmented Deep Patch-Based Image Inpainting: Experiments

 \subsection{Applications}

-\textbf{DeepFill + PSNet.} As PSNet can also take inpainted images as the input, our patch synthesis module can be easily incorporated into recent inpainting models as an useful post-processing module.
+\textbf{DeepFill + PSNet.} As PSNet can also take inpainted images as the input, our patch synthesis module can be easily incorporated into recent inpainting models as a useful post-processing module.
 Taking DeepFill~\cite{yu2018free} method as an example, we adopt the results of DeepFill as input and fine-tune our PSNet with only 10,000 iterations.
 As shown in Tab.~\ref{tab:post}, our PSNet improves the quantitative results with just a minor increase in computational cost.
+The inference time cost introduced by PSNet only accounts for 13\% over the total inference time.
 Figure~\ref{fig:post} further demonstrates the effectiveness of PSNet as a post-processing module.
 With the help of PSNet, DeepFill can better preserve local consistency in both structure and texture.
 Importantly, the more realistic textures in water and trees verify the importance of applying texture memory in image inpainting.

-\textbf{Object Removal.} Figure ~\ref{fig:object} shows the examples of applying our method to object removal.
-Users can brush in arbitrary shape and remove unwanted objects with our approach.
+\textbf{Object Removal.} Figure~\ref{fig:object} shows the examples of applying our method to object removal.
+Users can brush in arbitrary shapes and remove unwanted objects with our approach.
 The results suggest the generalizability of our approach in dealing with irregular missing regions.

 \textbf{High-Resolution Result.} To further show the effectiveness of T-MAD with high-resolution input, we present some challenging results in Fig.~\ref{fig:supp-hr}.
-Even if with high-resolution input ($512\times 768$), our methods can generate high-quality texutres matching the original texture distribution.
+Even if with high-resolution input ($512\times 768$), our methods can generate high-quality textures matching the original texture distribution.